gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   options enabled with the exception of :switch:`-gnatyB`, :switch:`-gnatyd`, :switch:`-gnatyI`, :switch:`-gnatyLnnn`, :switch:`-gnatyo`, :switch:`-gnatyO`,
   :switch:`-gnatyS`, :switch:`-gnatyu`, and :switch:`-gnatyx`.

+.. index:: -gnatyz (gcc)

+:switch:`-gnatyz`
+  *Check extra parentheses (operator precedence).*

+  Extra levels of parentheses that are not required by operator precedence rules are flagged.
+See also ``-gnatyx``.

 .. index:: -gnaty- (gcc)